Washing cars in your driveway or street

 So what does that mean?

-It means that it is legal for you to wash your car at home, but it is illegal to let the vehicle wash water run into the street or storm drains.
+We don't have a "car washing law," so the act of washing your car in your driveway is not illegal.
+But it is illegal to let the vehicle wash water run into a storm drain.
 Vehicle wash water contains harmful pollutants that degrade our streams and marine life.

 How can I safely wash my car?